jdrnd/JDC/README.md

 This software is licensed under the MIT License, see LICENSE.txt

 #### API/Usage
+`go test -v` to run the included unit tests.

 `Encrypt(data []byte, password string) []byte` - Encrypts a given byte array with a key derived from a plaintext password.
 Appends the initialization vector to the beginning of the encrypted data

 `Decrypt(data []byte, password string) []byte` - Decrypts data that has been encrypted with `Encrypt`.
 Strips off the initialization vector and block padding and returns the original data only.

 #### References/Acknowledgements
 I took this idea from Chapter 14.11 in Bruce Schneier's "Applied Cryptography".
 The algorithm takes inspiration from the MDC cipher and various techniques defined therein.